lorikrell/gamerchic/docs/photoshop/crest.md

 :::

-:::homebrew Photoshop, Affinity Designer, and Photopea These templates use layer effects, masks, and clipping masks to generate seals.You can use Photoshop, Affinity Designer, and [Photopea free online](https://www.photopea.com/) editor.
-Versions for Clip Studio, GIMP, and other graphic programs are not available yet due to some limitations.
-These were created using the latest Photoshop Creative Cloud version.
+:::homebrew Photoshop, Affinity Designer, and Photopea These files can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
+I do not recommend using other apps that do not support layer effects.
 :::

 ## Download and Build